iaace-NA/iLACS/README.md

 ## Syntax
 - `[`: cast start
 - `]`: cast end
+  - NOTE: during spell cast start/end, you are normally not allowed to cast other abilities such as auto attacks.
+To denote actions during a spell's effects (and not during its initial cast), use `{}`
 - `?<1.5>`: seconds duration to hold
 - `?<1.5>[]`: seconds duration to hold with actions in between
 - `<exp>`: expire duration